Nocte-/rhea/README.md

 Status
 ------
-This software is alpha.
-It does pass all unit tests, but it hasn't been used in an actual application yet.
-Use at your own peril.
+This software is beta.
+It does pass all unit tests, it is in active use by several applications, but the interface is not stable yet.

 License
 -------